psamuels00/echo-api/README.md

 ## Template Content

-The response content is actually a template that may include named parameters or json fields in the request body.
+The response content is actually a template that may include named parameters or json fields in the request body.  str.format(\*\*data) is used as the templating system.
 To echo back the name of a "color" parameter, for example:

     http://127.0.0.1:5000/?color=aqua&_echo_response=200 { "color": "{color}" }